amjack100/gif-writer/README.md

 ## Example

-When you're iterating through images, maybe you'd like to have a better intuitive feel for how your code is operating.
+When iterating through images, it can be nice to have an intuitive feel for how your code is operating.

 In this example, we can examine the step-by-step output of loop that applies a basic gaussian blur.